Pritzio/backend/.docs/api/STORE_PRODUCTS_API_ENDPOINTS.md

 - **Essential Fields Only**: Only necessary fields for product management and display
 - **Automatic Defaults**: System sets default values for required fields
 - **Flexible Metadata**: Support for custom data through metadata field
+- **Auto Store Creation**: Automatically creates stores from scraping data (similar to categories)
+- **Store Association**: Products are automatically associated with their respective stores

 ## 🔐 Authentication